Inspiring young people about careers in construction

 Kevin Dodds, Operations Manager for G F Tomlinson

-On behalf of Construction Youth Trust, I am grateful that Scape Group is supporting us to deliver six Budding Brunels school engagement projects across the UK and I look forward to our upcoming projects.
+On behalf of Construction Youth Trust, I am grateful that SCAPE is supporting us to deliver six Budding Brunels school engagement projects across the UK and I look forward to our upcoming projects.

 Tom GloverPartnerships Manager, Construction Youth Trust

 TeamSCAPE win at National Social Value Awards 2021

 We’re thrilled to receive the Framework Leadership Award at the 2021 National Social Value Awards....

 SCAPE becomes first framework provider to join Good Homes Alliance